Kanishkar-git/Workast-for-Zoho-Cliq/README.md

 # Workast for Zoho Cliq

-Developed a Workast task-management extension integrated with Zoho Cliq.
-Enabled users to create/manage tasks, notes, spaces, and view real-time updates.
-Implemented channel mapping, comments, message-to-task conversion, and smart automation.
-Built an interactive Workast Widget with Dashboard, Tasks, Deadlines, Team, and Notes views.
-Added a daily reminder scheduler to notify users of tasks due today.
+Developed a Workast task-management extension integrated with Zoho Cliq Enabled users to create and manage tasks, notes, and spaces with real-time updates Implemented channel mapping, task comments, message-to-task conversion, and smart automation Built an interactive Workast Widget with Dashboard, Tasks, Deadlines, Team, and Notes views Added a daily reminder scheduler to notify users of tasks due today

 ---

 ## Overview